zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

     ]
 ---

 I have [previously](https://zero-radiance.github.io/post/analytic-media/) covered the basics of the volume scattering process.
-It describes the macroscopic interaction of light and bulk matter, with the latter represented as a distribution of particles.
-Fundamentally, the volume scattering process arises from the microscopic interaction of light with individual molecules, typically described using [Maxwell's electromagnetic theory](https://www.osapublishing.org/josaa/abstract.cfm?URI=josaa-35-1-163).
-It is the domain of optics, and, in my experience, the connection with the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) is not apparent (and is somewhat difficult to discover).
+It describes the macroscopic interaction of light and matter, with the latter represented as a distribution of particles.
+Fundamentally, the volume scattering process arises from the microscopic interaction of light with individual atoms, typically described using [Maxwell's electromagnetic theory](https://www.osapublishing.org/josaa/abstract.cfm?URI=josaa-35-1-163).
+It is the domain of optics, and, in my experience, the connection with the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) is neither apparent nor easy to discover.
 The purpose of this blog post is to familiarize the reader with domain-specific terms and ease the adoption of formulas found in the optics literature.

 <!--more-->